faralk/auschwitz_analysis/README.md

 The repo is structured as:

--   `auschwitz_app' contains code that was used to generate the Shiny web application.
+-   `auschwitz_app` contains code that was used to generate the Shiny web application.
 -   `other` contains details about LLM chat interactions.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.